Synthetixio/SIPs/content/sccp/sccp-304.md

 - Invoke `configureMaximumMarketCollateral` (on the core system) with 100 ETH.
 - Invoke `setMarketSkewScale` with 100,000 ETH.
 - Invoke `setWrapperFees` with 0.01% for wrap and unwrap.
+- Invoke `setPoolConfiguration` with the new market ID on the preferred pool using a weight and maximum debt share value of 1.

 # Copyright